salman754321/react-challenge/README.md

 * UI/UX for all elements, including previews (mobile responsive)
 * GraphQl Client connected
-* list of Albums displayed in Albums.js
+* list of Users displayed in Users.js

+# Setup
+* Run `node index.js` to start the server on localhost:8000/graphql